Santa Claus has returned to the North Pole, but Portnoy-Claus and The Barstool Fund continue to bring good cheer.

 Pennsylvania businesses get help from The Barstool Fund

-The full list of businesses supported to date is here, and you can also watch Portnoy’s FaceTime calls to the business owners on Portnoy’s Twitter.
+The full list of businesses supported to date can be found on the Barstool fund website, and you can also watch Portnoy’s FaceTime calls to the business owners on Portnoy’s Twitter.
 If you didn’t cry enough in 2020 or need a dose of dopamine, the videos are genuinely uplifting.

 Pennsylvania businesses selected for the Barstool Fund: